 "Its beach, whose beauty has been immortalized by so many painters, is the embodiment of magic," wrote famous French author Guy de Maupassant about Etretat.

-Dominated at both ends by magnificent arches, Etretat inspired Impressionists artists Boudin, Manet, and Monet.
+Dominated at both ends by magnificent arches, Etretat inspired Impressionist artists Boudin, Manet, and Monet.
 The grandeur of the natural stone needles also motivated literary greats Alexandre Dumas, Andre Gide, Victor Hugo, Gustave Courbet, Jacques Offenbach, and de Maupassant among many others.

 Known as the alabaster coast because of the minerals that make the rocks sparkle, it’s popular for the bathing, the scenery, and the bustling lively town of Etretat itself.
 Etretat is near Fecamp, which is associated with William the Conqueror and medieval Normandy.